 OCR’s Involvement in Environmental Justice

 Title VI can be used to help ensure that all people can effectively participate in and benefit from federally funded programs and activities.
-OCR’s Title VI enforcement program is allied with Executive Order 12898 and the HHS Environmental Justice Strategy and Implementation Plan.
+OCR’s Title VI enforcement program is allied with Executive Orders 14008, 12898, the HHS Climate Adaptation and Resilience Plan, and the HHS Environmental Justice Strategy and Implementation Plan.